On the separation of correlation-assisted sum capacities of multiple access channels: Nonlocal games MAC and relaxed sum capacity

 In fact, we verify through numerical simulations that the situation is equally bad for the no-signalling assisted sum rate.
 To that end, we compute the maximum winning probability $\omega^{\text{NS}}(G_{\text{s}})$ numerically.
 We show in Prop.~\ref{prop:NS_strategies_convex_polytope} that the set of no-signalling strategies for $N$-player games is a compact and convex set (specifically, a convex polytope).
 Therefore, computing $\omega^{\text{NS}}(G_{\text{s}})$ amounts to solving a linear program (this fact is well-known for $2$-player games~\cite{toner2009monogamy}).
 For $2 \leq |\mathcal{X}_1|, |\mathcal{X}_2| \leq 10$, we verify that the numerically computed value for $\omega^{\text{NS}}(G_{\text{s}})$ matches $\omega^{\text{cl}}(\mathcal{N}_{G_{\text{s}}}) = 1/\max(|\mathcal{X}_1|, |\mathcal{X}_2|)$.
 Thus, we expect $\omega^{\text{cl}}(\mathcal{N}_{G_{\text{s}}}) = \omega^{\text{Q}}(\mathcal{N}_{G_{\text{s}}}) = \omega^{\text{NS}}(\mathcal{N}_{G_{\text{s}}})$ for the signalling game.
 This would imply that $S_{\text{Q}}(\mathcal{N}_{G_{\text{s}}}), S_{\text{NS}}(\mathcal{N}_{G_{\text{s}}}) \to 0$ as $d \to \infty$ but $C(\mathcal{N}_{G_{\text{s}}}) \to \infty$.
 In other words, even with quantum or no-signalling assistance, the sum rate is far lower than the bound given by the relaxed sum capacity.

 This example highlights the importance of finding better methods to upper bound the sum capacity of MACs.
-In the next section, we take a step in this direction by providing an algorithm that can upper-bound, and even compute to a desired accuracy in certain situations, the sum capacity for a family of two-sender MACs.
+In the next part, we take a step in this direction by defining and studying a class of global optimization problems with relevance in information theory.
+This class of optimization problems is motivated from the non-convex problem encountered in sum capacity computation.
+In the third part of this study, we will show how to apply these algorithms for computing the sum capacity of arbitrary two-sender MACs.